Connect with us

 What Is Futures Trading?

 Margin deposits are usually a fraction of the contract’s total value.
-The Federal Reserve Board regulates them, allowing only small percentages of the market value of its currency contracts for speculation while allowing more significant percentages for hedgers who face uncertain future costs or prices.
+The Federal Reserve Board regulates them, allowing only small percentages of the market value of its currency contracts for speculation while allowing more significant rates for hedgers who face uncertain future costs or prices.

 Benefits Of Futures Trading